Guidelines for Non-Tenure Track Searches

-The chair of the search committee completes the Faculty Search and Recruitment Form so that the college may track the search process and insure that the position is correctly advertised.
-The Director of EDR, Associate Dean, and office staff receive this material for a final approval and posting.
+For all broad, non-tenure track searches, including one-year replacements, the chair of the search committee completes the Faculty Search and Recruitment Form so that the college may track the search process and insure that the position is correctly advertised.
+The Chief Diversity Officer, Associate Dean, and office staff receive this material for a final approval and posting.

 Retrieving Dossiers on the China Server

 Applicants submit their materials electronically.
-While the college continues its search for new software, applicants’ files are available as “read only” files on the “China” server only to those on the search committee, Deans and the Director of EDR.
+While the college continues its search for new software, applicants’ files are available as “read only” files on the “China” server only to those on the search committee, Deans and the Chief Diversity Officer.
 Support staff in the Dean of the Faculty’s office, AAAs, and others can add applications and other documents to the China search folder.

 Scheduling On-Campus Interviews